ModusCreateOrg/engineering-experiments/eventsource-eventbridge-lambda/README.md

 ### Create Event

 To create an event, you send a HTTP POST requst to the `/events` endpoint.
-You may use an API client such as PostMan, or issue a curl command structured like this:
+You may use an API client such as [Postman](https://postman.com/downloads), or issue a curl command structured like this:

 ```
 % curl --request POST \